Binnington helps Blues beat Canucks 3-2 in shootout

-The 25-year-old Binnington finished with 23 saves and closed out his breakthrough season with a 24-5-1 record.
+The 25-year-old finished with 23 saves and closed out his breakthrough campaign with a 24-5-1 record.

 Vladimir Tarasenko and Brayden Schenn scored in regulation for the Blues, and Ryan O’Reilly and David Perron converted their attempts in the tiebreaker.

-St. Louis (45-28-9) moved into first place in the Central with 99 points, one more than Nashville and Winnipeg.
+St. Louis (45-28-9) moved into first place in the Central with 99 points, one more than Nashville and two ahead of Winnipeg.
 The Predators host the Chicago Blackhawks and the Jets visit Arizona on Saturday night.

 Elias Pettersson and Tanner Pearson scored for Vancouver (35-36-11).
 Pettersson tied the game with a power-play goal with 2:09 left in regulation.